evan1026/scripts/README.md

 For the record, `4chanDownload` was not made by me.
 I found it on some website and only tweaked it to fix it not working with the new way 4chan saves files.
 `convertomp3` is the same story.
 `git-sh-prompt` is not mine either.
 It comes with git, and for some reason or other I had to move it here, although it's been so long that I forgot why.
 Other than that, these are all mine, except for some stuff that I grabbed from a forum when I was stumped.
 Note that since they are mine, they have some personalized stuff to them.
 If you want it to work for you, it may involve some tweaking.
-In the future I might change things to make that a bit more convenient, but for now, just deal with it.
+Directories can already be changed in the config file, but otherwise do what you need to make it work.

 Usage/info
 ======

 `4chanDownload <4chan thread url>`: Downloads all of the images in the given thread.
-Go ahead and change the directory if you don't like it, but I will probably make that an editable variable later.
+Downloads to the directory specified in the config file.

-`changeBackground`: Picks a random image from a given directory as the desktop background.
+`changeBackground`: Picks a random image from the pictures directory as the desktop background.

 `convertomp3 <file extension>`: You supply a file extension, it converts all files of that type in the current directory to mp3 files.
 A bit limiting, I know, but I didn't make it, and when I needed it, that was what I wanted.